UW-Macrostrat/pg-backup-service/README.md

+# Macrostrat database backup service

 Macrostrat's database backup service enables on-demand and periodic backups of PostgreSQL databases to local directories and remote S3 buckets.
-The service is designed to be run in a standalone Docker container, and is thus configured with environment variables.
+The service is designed to be run in a standalone Docker container, and is typically configured with environment variables.

 It is based on [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html)